 Name Age Director Since

-Christopher E. French 53 1996
+Christopher E. French 54 1996

-Dale S. Lam 48 2004
+Dale S. Lam 49 2004

-James E. Zerkel II 66 1985
+James E. Zerkel II 67 1985

 Christopher E. French has served as President and Chief Executive Officer of the Company and its subsidiaries since 1988.
 Prior to his appointment as President, he held a variety of positions with the Company, including Executive Vice President and Vice President-Network Service.
 Mr. French also serves on the Board of Directors of First National Corporation.
+Mr. French brings to the Board additional qualifications, including his engineering and business education, telecommunications industry experience, knowledge of and history with the Company, and public company knowledge, including knowledge gained from service as a director of First National Corporation.
+In addition, his substantial ownership of the Company's common stock serves to align his interests with the Company's shareholders.